-The everything guide to visiting the Eiffel Tower
+Guide to visiting the Eiffel Tower (including strike info)

 Did you know?

-The Eiffel Tower isn't immune to rumors -- some true (oui! a zipline was set up during the French Open this year), and others false (non! a wall is not set to go up around the landmark, though a new glass partition will be erected in the gardens to improve the visitor experience and to enhance security).
+The Eiffel Tower isn't immune to rumors -- some true (oui! a zipline was set up during the French Open), and others false (non! a wall is not set to go up around the landmark, though a new glass partition will be erected in the gardens to improve the visitor experience and to enhance security).

 The best way to get the inside scoop, and hear insightful anecdotes, is with a private guide.

 Offered by Cultival, this "behind-the-scenes" tour provides access to areas usually closed to the public, like the original machinery room and the "bunker" under the Champ de Mars.

 The guide will also point out interesting features not usually visible to visitors, such as the new wind turbines, camouflaged with the same paint color as the Eiffel Tower.

 Other fun new novelties include the transparent glass floor on the first level -- not for the faint of heart -- where an ice skating rink is set up in winter.
 And if you're visiting in March, you might catch a glimpse of a unique race called "la Verticale de la Tour Eiffel" in which runners sprint to the top of the tower (all 1665 steps).

 The first level features a glass floor and turns into an ice rink in winter.